chethanmandya/Android-Room/README.md

 ### @Dao
-DAOs are responsible for defining the methods that access the database.
+For every entity you should define Data access object (DAO), This class are responsible for defining the methods that access the database.

 Below code snippet shows how to define a Dao class for venu entity

 ```kotlin